 - resident-maintained naturestrips support the health of street trees at no cost to council

 - increasing tree canopy in cities helps tackle the urban heat island effect, cooling the suburbs and reducing air-conditioning bills

-- providing opportunities for city dwellers to engage with nature close to home, giving physical and mental health benefits
+- opportunities for city dwellers to engage with nature close to home, giving physical and mental health benefits

-- reducing rainwater runoff from suburban plots
+- reducing rainwater runoff from urban areas into the stormwater system

 - improving the soil health and sequestering some carbon